SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I love you so much, Pinkie Pie.*

 She lands on the other side as her unicorn self.
-She's dressed in a black cape with a hood.
+She's dressed in a black hooded cape.
 Looking around she finds the room empty except for shelves lining the walls.

 *Good thing Twilight doesn't keep this mirror in her bedroom.*

 As she makes her way out of the room, she bumps into a shelf and a flower pot almost lands on her head.
-Luckily she catches it in her magic before it can cause any pain.
+Luckily she catches it in her magic before it crashes.

-Several tears escape her eyes as she puts the flower pot back in its place.
+Several tears escape her eyes as she replaces the flower pot.
 She remembers that Pinkie used to protect her from things like this.
 Ever since they first visited Equestria together, her Pinkie had had the same Pinkie Sense the pony version had.

 Sunset almost breaks down and cries.